dhellmann/pymotw-3/source/asyncio/concepts.rst

-An application interacts with the event loop explicitly to register code to be run, and lets the event loop make the necessary calls into application code at the right time.
+An application interacts with the event loop explicitly to register code to be run, and lets the event loop make the necessary calls into application code when resources are available.
 For example, a network server opens sockets and then registers them to be told when input events occur on them.
+The event loop alerts the server code when there is a new incoming connection or when there is data to read.
 Application code is expected to yield control again after a short period of time when no more work can be done in the current context.
 For example, if there is no more data to read from a socket the server should yield control back to the event loop.

-The mechanism for yielding control back to the event loop depends on the abstraction layer being used, but underlying everything is the concept of Python's *coroutines*, special functions that give up control to the caller without losing their state.
-Coroutines are similar to generators, and in fact generators can be used to implement coroutines in versions of Python without native support for coroutine objects. :mod:`asyncio` also provides a class-based abstraction layer for *protocols* and *transports* for writing code using callbacks instead of writing coroutines directly.
+The mechanism for yielding control back to the event loop depends on Python's *coroutines*, special functions that give up control to the caller without losing their state.
+Coroutines are similar to generator functions, and in fact generators can be used to implement coroutines in versions of Python earlier than 3.5 without native support for coroutine objects. :mod:`asyncio` also provides a class-based abstraction layer for *protocols* and *transports* for writing code using callbacks instead of writing coroutines directly.
 In both the class-based and coroutine models, explicitly changing context by re-entering the event loop takes the place of implicit context changes in Python's threading implementation.

 A *future* is a data structure representing the result of work that has not been completed yet.
 The event loop can watch for a